Fukushima: Japan leaders feared "devil's chain reaction"

 Kan's administration, Tepco and nuclear regulators have all faced criticism, both for a confused response and for failing to come clean on the extent of the crisis in the early days, undermining public trust in Japan's leaders and bureaucracy.

-The panel lauded Kan for keeping the workers on site, but added that the premier, who had tangled with bureaucrats in the past and did not trust those around him, was too hands on in dealing with the crisis.

-"Overall, he failed to pass the test," Kitazawa told a news conference after the report was issued.

 Edano on Tuesday acknowledged he had feared the worst around March 14-15.
-"I was working with a strong sense of crisis that under various circumstances, such a thing may be possible," he told a news conference in Tokyo.
+"I was working with a strong sense of crisis that under various circumstances, such a thing may be possible," he told a news conference.

 But he defended his silence as government spokesman.